ChrstphrHll/npc_gen/students/Kazoan Windward.md

 year: 2
 guild: Treskal
 partyID: 70
+tags:
+- Firbolg
+- Ranger
+- Assault
+- 2nd
+- Treskal
 ---
 # Kazoan Windward
 ---
 ### Description
 - 2nd year Firbolg Ranger in Treskal
-- curly white hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Pale Gray skin
+- curly white hair that's parted to the side, slightly obscuring an eye, Pale Green eyes, and Pale Gray skin
 - Is Restrained and Vague, and has Austerity as their ideal

 ### Organizations